CodePathUnbeaned/Unbeaned/README.md

 * Show a list of places to visit that are near the user
 * Obtain geographical information from user
 * Show a map of the place with places to visit being displayed
-* Connect to Foursquare API and query based on keywords
+* Connect to Foursquare/Yelp API and query based on keywords
 * Ability for user to create an account
 * Ability for users to save favorite places
 * Ability to like places and write reviews